What is Performance-Based Scheduling

 5. The Right Technology

-Finally you need to be able to build out this process all together in a simple format.
+Finally, you need to be able to build out this process all together in a simple format.
 Today many organizations manage scheduling through spreadsheets, calendars and base shifts off of the employees requests.
-Through the advancement of AI technology, new performance-based software solutions can assist to align POS with scheduling to deliver a simplified process which makes scheduling strategic to your retail business.
+Through the advancement of AI technology, new performance-based scheduling software solutions can assist to align POS with scheduling to deliver a simplified process which makes scheduling strategic to your retail business.

 4 Key Benefits of Performance-Based Scheduling